saravanak/labs/diary/blog/2024-07-17-crawler-challenge-in-go.md

 recursive calls to `Crawl` from it.
 Initially I tried to synchronize these recursive calls using a single 'global' channel - created from the main function.
-But later I realized that each goroutine needs to have it's own synchornizer channel.
+But later I realized that each goroutine needs to have it's own synchronizer channel.
 Once this thought came in, it was easy to implement.
 This was The Moment.

-## The `depth` destractor
+## The `depth` distractor

 The `depth` parameter for the stub implementation given on the challenge was always a eye-sore.
-It destracted me.
+It distracted me.
 I was aiming to find the end condition of the recursive calls both using the channel and respecting the depth variable.
 But on later thought, I realized that we should do only either of the two.
 And hence the solution.